czarinadamienne/MAGNET/README.md

 * Esteban, Janina Angela
 * Herrera, Diego Martin

+## MAGNET pre-alignment filter algorithm
+- The MAGNET pre-alignment filter would first create a hamming mask of the query and reference sequence through checking the nucleobase of the query and reference sequence in the same location.
+It would mark as 0 if the sequences matches, and 1 if it does not match.
+It would also create a deletion and insertion mask, having a total of 2E+1 hamming masks, where E is the edit distance threshold.
+This parameter could be set by the user.
+To create a deletion mask, it would shift the query sequence to the right, and to create an insertion mask, it would shift the query to the left.
+The number of shifts are dependent on the edit distance threshold.
+This is done in the MAGNET function.
+Next, it would find the longest consecutive zeroes in each masks and its information such as number of zeroes, and start and end index of the zeroes would be stored.
+The longest zeroes for each mask would be padded with 1s.
+This is done in Consecutive Zeroes function.
+It would iteratively use divide and conquer to find the longest zeroes among all the hamming masks and copy these zeroes to the final bit-vector.
+This is done in Extraction Encapsulation function.
+Lastly, it will count the number of 1s in the final bit-vector, if the number of 1s are greater than the edit distance threshold, the sequence will be rejected, but if the number of 1s are less than or equal to the edit distance threshold, the sequence will be accepted.
+This is done in the MAGNET function.

 ## Report
 ### I. Screenshot of the program output with execution time and correctness check (C)
    **E = 0**